2022 United Nations Climate Change Conference: Background

 Egyptian Minister of Foreign Affairs Sameh Shoukry was the president of COP27.

 Egypt was announced as the host of the conference following a successful bid launched in 2021.
 On 8 January 2022, the Minister of Environment of Egypt, Yasmine Fouad, met with COP26 President Alok Sharma to discuss preparations for the conference.
 The Egyptian organizers advised countries to set aside tensions over the 2022 Russian invasion of Ukraine to ensure negotiations are successful.

-President Biden speaks at the 2022 United Nations Climate Change Conference-This week, President Biden traveled to Egypt, Cambodia, and Indonesia to work alongside our allies and partners to deliver real, meaningful progress around the world.
+President Biden speaks at the 2022 United Nations Climate Change Conference.

 Possible climate change measures were discussed at the 2022 United Nations General Assembly, including the governments of several island nations launching the Rising Nations initiative, and Denmark and Scotland announcing climate finance measures for developing countries.
 On 14 October 2022, the Scottish government called for climate reparations at COP27, as a "moral responsibility".
 At a pre-COP meeting in October 2022, UN Secretary-General António Guterres emphasized the importance of the conference given the impacts of climate change observed in 2022, such as floods in Pakistan, heatwaves in Europe and Hurricane Ian that impacted countries in South, Central and North America.

 The conference was the first COP to take place in Africa since 2016, when COP22 was held in Marrakesh.
 Egypt's Minister of Foreign Affairs Sameh Shoukry took over the presidency from Sharma at the start of the conference.
 The United States decided to support climate talks at COP27, and pledged to try to assist countries that are most affected by climate change.